-What Happens If a Lawsuit Is Difficult to Understand?
+What Happens If a Lawsuit Document Is So Brief That It Is Difficult to Understand What the Lawsuit Is About?

 Understanding When Demanding Particulars Is Appropriate and Permissible Within Small Claims Court Cases